 Honorable Mention - Space Mountain (Tomorrowland, 1977)

-Disneyland’s Space Mountain is easily the best of the five versions of the ride, with a great soundtrack and the best ride mechanics.
-This is mostly a result of its being heavily refurbished between 2003 and 2005, but honestly we'd take two years away from the Magic Kingdom version to get it up to this quality.
+Disneyland’s Space Mountain is arguably the best of the five versions of the ride, with a great soundtrack and the best ride mechanics.
+This is mostly a result of its being heavily refurbished between 2003 and 2005, but honestly we’d take two years away from the Magic Kingdom version to get it up to this quality.

 Magic Kingdom (1971)

 Next up is Magic Kingdom.
 Disney’s second park took the castle park experience to new heights.
 You can read all about the rides of Magic Kingdom here.